 - Roof vent fitting

-The safest option is a chimney with built-in insulation, so called triple wall chimneys.
-However there are also cheaper types without insulation, which then needs to be added in places where contact occurs between the chimney and the timber structure.
-It is very advisable to keep a regular inspection and cleaning of the chimney and have a properly working carbon monoxide alarm, especially if you use the wood burning stove.
+The safest option is a chimney with built-in insulation, so-called triple wall chimneys.
+However, there are also cheaper types without insulation, which needs to be added when contact occurs between the chimney and the timber structure.
+It is advisable to keep a regular inspection and cleaning of the chimney and properly work carbon monoxide alarm, especially if you use the wood-burning stove.
 A fire extinguisher should be part of your equipment as well.
-The powder fire extinguisher does not cause as much damage to the building as water, so it is very good helper and can be used to eliminate a small fire before it spreads into a big one with serious consequences.
+The powder fire extinguisher does not cause as much damage to the building as water, so it is a perfect helper and can be used to eliminate a small fire before it spreads into a big one with serious consequences.

 Timber structures guide